ddd-crew/ddd-starter-modelling-process/README.md

 ## The Process

-This process is composed of 8 steps which are introduced below:
+This process is composed of 8 steps which are introduced below.

+> A recommended talk about the process is ["Sociotechnical Architecture: co-designing technical & organizational architecture to maximize impact"](https://www.youtube.com/watch?v=ekMPm78KFj0&feature=youtu.be&t=1820) by Eduardo da Silva.
+He explains the process in the context of typical phases of designing sociotechnical architectures.
+Eduardo groups the activities in four phases "Align & Understand", "Strategic architecture", "Strategy & Org design" and "Tactical architecture".

 ### 1. Align